ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 - Some firewall configurations can prohibit UDP traffic.
 The static nodes feature or `admin.addPeer()` on the console can be used to configure connections manually.

 - Running Geth in [light mode](/docs/interface/les) often leads to connectivity issues because there are few nodes running light servers.
-There is no easy fix for this except to switch Geth out of light mode.
+There is no easy fix for this except to switch Geth out of light mode. **Note that light mode does not curently work on proof-of-stake networks**.

 - The public test network Geth is connecting to might be deprecated or have a low number of active nodes that are hard to find.
 In this case, the best action is to switch to an alternative test network.